Odin-SMR/hermod/Documentation/odin.hermod.rst

 Running scripts manually
 ________________________

 All scripts can be run manually.
-Take a look at the crontab installed at odinops account on morion.
+Take a look at the crontab installed at odinops account on torque_host.

 .. code-block:: txt

-	odinop@morion:~$ crontab -l
+	odinop@torque_host:~$ crontab -l
 	####
 	## odin.hermod
 	## 2011-08-01 joakim.moller@molflow.com